PHOTO DATE: June 19, 2017. LOCATION: BLDG. 220. SUBJECT: Egress of crew for HERA Campaign 4 Mission 1 crew. PHOTOGRAPHER: Josh Valcarcel

-HERA is one of several analogs used by the Human Research Program to research ways to help NASA astronauts move from lower-Earth orbit to deep space exploration.
+HERA is one of several ground-based analogs used by NASA’s Human Research Program (HRP) to research ways to help astronauts move from lower-Earth orbit to deep space explorations.
 A spaceflight analog is a situation on Earth that produces physical and mental effects on the body similar to those experienced in space.
-During the 11th HERA mission, crew members will go through all the motions of a real deep space mission without ever actually leaving JSC’s Building 220.
+Participants are volunteers that must pass a physical and psychological assessment to qualify.

 During this thirteenth HERA mission, crew members went through many of the motions of a real deep space mission without ever actually leaving the Johnson Space Center.
 This was the fourth in a series of studies, called campaigns, with progressively longer simulated mission lengths.
 In this campaign, this was the first of four 45-day simulated missions.
 Previous campaigns studied seven-day, 14-day, and 30-day missions.
 Longer mission lengths allow for more research studies and more data points relevant to longer duration spaceflight missions.